 Year: 2013

-Previously known as Project Invader, Delta Marine's Invictus is built with an ice-strengthened steel hull and a composite superstructure which was penned by Delta Design.
-With such a long-distance cruising range of 7,000 nautical miles and features such as a pool on the sundeck, a theatre and a gym, this boat is designed to keep its guests entertained on long-haul voyages.
-She was officially delivered in Seattle, Washington to a North American client, but the key is her remarkable 1,945GT volume, which leaves ample space for an innovative layout.
+Previously known as Project Invader, Invictus was built with an ice-strengthened steel hull and a composite superstructure which was penned by Delta Design.
+With a long-distance cruising range of 7,000 nautical miles and features such as a pool on the sundeck, a theatre and a gym, this boat is designed to keep its guests entertained on long-haul voyages.
+She was officially delivered in Seattle, Washington to a North American client, but the key is in her remarkable 1,945GT volume, which leaves ample space for an innovative layout.

 Lady M